chiamp/sigmazero/README.md

 Instead we define a **stochastic branching factor** hyperparameter  <img src="https://render.githubusercontent.com/render/math?math=b"> which sets and limits the number of predicted transitions the dynamics function can output.
 MCTS can then use this modified dynamics function to expand nodes and account for stochastic outcomes.

-DIAGRAMS OF MCTS COMPARISON BETWEEN MUZERO AND SIGMAZERO
+DIAGRAMS OF MCTS COMPARISON BETWEEN MUZERO AND SIGMAZERO ALSO EXPLAIN CALCULATING EXPECTED VALUE AND PROBABILITY DISTRIBUTION IN SIGMAZERO COMPARED TO MUZERO WHEN EXPANDING NODES

 ## SigmaZero